-Almost four years ago, I saw an article in a magazine about barefoot running.
-I was intrigued.
 The idea of running barefoot in the UK never seemed like an option, but when I read about bare feet shoes, shoes that fit your feet like gloves, I was keen to try them and ordered my first pair online.

 When my first Vibram Five Fingers shoes arrived, I opened the box to fine glove-like, rubber shoes.
 They looked peculiar with separate areas for each of your toes..just like gloves.
 I was living in the UK at the time, and they arrived just two days before our big, two month trip to Australia which in itself was to prove life-changing (we now live in Australia).

 In time, I bought some five finger socks which helped and also took me through the winter.

 If you’re into Barefoot running, or thinking about giving it a go, don’t be put off by my experience.
 Just learn from it by taking things slowly.
 It’s important to allow your body the time to get used to a big change, and changing the shoes you run in IS a big change!
 I guess a couple of key lessons from my experience to share are: